angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 }
 ```

-6. Let's verify that everything works as expected by running `npm start`...
+6. Let's verify that everything works as expected by running `pnpm start`...

 7. As we are using Angular Material, we're going to provide also some global setup for this library, first we're going to pre-configure appearance of all form fields, this can be achieved by specifying following provider...